nikosdion/asdcontrol/README.md

 The brightness is an integer (whole number).
 For the Apple Studio Display (2022) this can be between 400 and 60000.
 Not all values result in a visible backlight power change.
 It appears that the granularity is around 2980 (for a total of 20 brightness steps from lowest to highest brightness) for the 2022 Apple Studio Display.

+Alternatively, you can use a percentage e.g. 20% to set the brightness to this monitor-specific level.
+You can of course prefix by + or - to increase or decrease, respectively, the brightness by this amount.

 ### Examples

 Assuming that your monitor's device is `/usb/dev/hiddev0` here are some usage examples: